mattkrick/cashay/README.md

 export const cashay = new Cashay(paramsObject);
 ```

-The params that you can pass in are as follows:
+The params that you can pass in are as follows (*required):
-- `store`: Your redux store
+- *`store`: Your redux store
-- `schema`: your client schema that cashay helped you make
+- *`schema`: your client schema that cashay helped you make
+- *`transport`: An instance of `HTTPTransport` used to send off the query + variables to your GraphQL server.
 - `idFieldName`: Defaults to `id`, but you can call it whatever it is in your DB (eg Mongo uses `_id`)
 - `paginationWords`: The reserved words that you use for pagination.
 Defaults to an object with 4 properties: `first, last, after, before`.
 If, for example, your backend uses `count` instead of `first`, you'd send in `{first: 'count'}`.
 - `getToState`: A function to get to the cashay sub-state inside the redux state.
 Defaults to `store => store.getState().cashay`
-- `transport`: An instance of `HTTPTransport` used to send off the query + variables to your GraphQL server.